 So, if you are looking for a bag that is quick to make and also versatile, try out this design and see what you think!
 It’s an easy design and also lends itself to a moderate amount of storage but not to clutter.
 It’s also a great way to practice and use some granny squares.

 Please feel free to let me know how this project goes for you.
 I’d love to see pictures of your finished projects!
 And before you go, remember to sign up for emails if you want to be notified when I post new projects, tutorials, and other resources.
-You can also grab the downloadable pdf for this pattern by filling out the form below:
+As a bonus, I’ll send you my master list of 101 crochet ideas!

 Don’t forget to pin this for later, too!